 Soon afterward, we moved from our house in the country to a one-bedroom, one-bath apartment in the middle of town.
 We gutted our belongings, making brutal decisions about what was worth taking up our precious and very limited storage space.
 We settled into the apartment, waiting to feel the backlash of our extreme downsizing.
 But, nothing really happened.
 We went on with life as usual.
 We ate food and watched movies and went to work and hung out with our cats.
 Only now, when I walked into my apartment I didn't immediately feel the weight of all the cleaning that had to be done, or the fact that our garage was overflowing with more stuff than I could ever organize away.
 I felt lean, positive, and energized for the next task.

 Now that I approach my life from a minimalist perspective, I don't need 37 distinct pieces of clothing for every season.
 I just choose what I feel is right and clear out the rest.
-I've created new fall and winter capsules that reflect my life now, without rules but also without excess.
+I'm super grateful for what I learned from this experience!
+Maybe someday I'll go back to seasonal capsules, but for now I'm thrilled to maintain a simple, mindful wardrobe asking all the right questions.